noembryo/KataLib/docs/index.md

 This will open the **Edit Metadata** dialog.
 If more than one file is selected when pressing the button, the **Multi Edit Metadata** will open and the changes there will affect all the selected files.
 The selected files can get copied or moved anywhere and also can get converted to many other audio formats with the built-in Converter.
-They can also be played back, but to have them advance automatically (like a list) the Player's list must be empty.
+They can also be played back, but to have them advance automatically (like a list) the Player's Playlist must be empty.